Logic-gate/Keymapper/README.md

 ```
 You can add as many as you like...just keep in mind the following
 * This is not the best approach to shortcuts
-* when you run ./keymapper start, it need to run indefinitely
+* when you run `./keymapper -s devname`, it needs to run indefinitely
 * The shortcuts will be active even if the device is locked.

 The default config has `echo this works` as the command for `FX + backspace`